About The Boehringer Ingelheim Veterinary Scholars Program

 Student awardees will be guided to the research mentor at MWU whose research project closely aligns with one of the student鈥檚 choices.

-The student and mentor will then develop a research proposal by April 24, 2025, to include:
+The student and mentor will then develop a research proposal (due date to be determined), to include:

 - A 3-page research proposal which must contain the following sections: Specific Aims, Background and Significance, Innovation, Research Design, Timeline, and Specifics of Student Involvement.
 Preliminary data are not required.